HenrikBechmann/react-infinite-grid-scroller/README.md

 ```
 ### Notes

-the ItemShell for each grid cell is a `div`, controlled by the grid layout, with `position:relative`.
+The ItemShell for each grid cell is a `div`, controlled by the grid layout, with `position:relative`.
 Your content can be anything that works in this context.
 Your content should be slightly liquid to accommodate adjustments that the grid will make to fit cells into the crosslength of the viewport.
 These adjustments can be slightly variable width for 'vertical' orientation and slightly variable height for 'horizontal' orientation.

 # Design